davidcallanan/py-simple-math-interpreter/README.md

 Whitespace is usually ignored by the lexer.

+The tokens are then passed on to the parser.

 ## Parser

 The parser analyzes the sequence of tokens to determine what is intended to happen and in what order.

 When the parser sees a number, followed by a plus operator, followed by another number, it passes on that the two numbers should be added together.
 In the case of a multiply operator added into the mix, the parser can determine that the two numbers next to the multiply operator should be multiplied first before the addition takes place.

+The result is then pased on to the interpreter.

 ## Interpreter